By Rocco Beatrice

 A Trust is a written contract between the Grantor and the Trustee for the benefit of all Beneficiaries which can include the Grantor and anyone else he chooses including spouse, children, grandchildren, friends, or charities.

-A Trust can be created during one’s life or by will upon death.
+A what makes a good trustee can be created during one’s life or by will upon death.
 A trust that is created at death by virtue of a will, is referred to as a Testamentary Trust by the “Testator” (the dead guy).
 A trust created during the life of an individual is referred to as, the “Settlor,” the “Grantor,” or “Trustor.”
 The Trust instrument is referred to as “Inter Vivos” formed during the life of its creator.

 Once a Trust is created, the Trust becomes the new legal titleholder of assets either transferred to the Trust, as a gift or as a sale.
 In order to avoid fraudulent conveyance, the individual giving up his legal right to possession or title and the right to own must in return receive equal fair cash value at the time of the transfer.
 Otherwise, it’s a “fraudulent transfer” to the detriment of all potential creditors or it’s a gift subject to a gift tax.